White Cheddar Mac and Cheese

-This White Mac and Cheese is the ultimate comfort food dish!
-Tender pasta coated in a creamy cheese sauce made with two kinds of cheese: fontina and white cheddar cheese.
-This combo makes the creamiest, silkiest macaroni and cheese with lots of flavor.
+This white mac and cheese is the ultimate comfort food dish!
+Tender pasta coated in a creamy cheese sauce made with two kinds of cheese: white cheddar cheese for that classic flavor and fontina so the sauce is extra creamy.
 Oh, and bonus!
 It’s made on the stovetop, so it’s super easy.

 One of the many things I love about life is mac and cheese – it’s like a great friend who’s there to offer up some comfort, and good feels when you need it most.
 Even if it’s been a while since mac and cheese and I have met, I can always depend on what it has always delivered: good old-fashioned cheesy pasta comfort food goodness.